kirbs-/svm/README.md

 `svm --deactivate`

 # How this works
-svm installs Spark versions into the local user's home directory in .svm folder. svm then symlinks .svm/active_spark to the version directory you want active.
+svm installs Spark versions into the local user's home directory in .svm folder.
+Then symlinks .svm/active_spark to the version directory you want active.